Managing Timezone Data

 3. Within the opened frame, select the target Environment and type the preferable TimeZone Name (list of time zones) for it.
 Click Install to apply changes.

 4. After add-on installation, you can verify the timezone change by running the date command one more time.
 As you can see, the system time was successfully switched to the EDT (Eastern Daylight Time).

 The timezone rules within Java compute nodes are delivered by means of the dedicated TZdata package, comprised in each appropriate container.
-Follow the instructions below in case you need to update it to the latest version or to change the timezone your server is working at.
+Follow the instructions below to:

-1. Connect to your Java environment via SSH and select the corresponding container:
+1. Connect to your Java environment via SSH, e.g. using the embedded Web SSH client:

 2. Once inside, you can check the currently used TZdata version by executing the following string:

 3. If you’ve observed the corresponding package in the chosen container is outdated, you can update the timezone information using the embedded TZUpdater tool:

 As you can see, getting the latest timezone package version for Java-powered server is a really simple operation with Jelastic.

 Now, let’s discover how to check and change the application server’s local time - we’ll consider this on the example of a Tomcat 9 server.